Darn Tough logo among Merino Wool fibers from making merino wool socksDarn Tough sticker logo among Merino Wool fibers from making merino wool socks

 Odor Resistant

 Odor resistance is unique to wool.
 The chemical structure stops sweat and bacteria build-up.
-So go ahead and take a whiff.
-It's not impossible to stink up, but it naturally repels odor to the point you can wear them for multiple days before offending.
+So, go ahead and take a whiff.
+It's not impossible to stink up, but it naturally repels odor to the point that you can wear them for multiple days without a wash (or before you offend anybody).
+Whether you’re travel-prepping or gearing up for a backpacking trip, our socks ensure your feet stay funk-free for every darn mile.

 A close up look at merino wool yarn being turned into a sock on our knitting machines